-The Calendar Conundrum activity provides an opportunity for students to explore a "day in the life" of a Member of the Legislative Assembly (MLA).
+The Calendar Conundrum activity provides an opportunity for students to explore a "day in the life" of an MLA.
 It is a tool that allows students to use collaboration and inquiry to increase understanding and develop vocabulary.
 This activity, including preparation, can be completed in 2-4 lessons.
 Teachers may arrange the preparation and activity to best suit the needs of their students.